Trump is proposing massive cuts to food stamps. His voters might not like that

 Chat with us in Facebook Messenger.
 Find out what's happening in the world as it unfolds.

-(CNN)The budget President Donald Trump is expected to unveil this week will include massive cuts to Medicaid, to child tax credit, to the Temporary Assistance for Needy Families -- and to the Supplemental Nutrition Assistance Program (SNAP) aka food stamps
+(CNN)The budget President Donald Trump is expected to unveil this week will include massive cuts to Medicaid, to child tax credit, to the Temporary Assistance for Needy Families program -- and to the Supplemental Nutrition Assistance Program (SNAP) aka food stamps

 Based on a document circulated on Capitol Hill from the White House, the budget will slash $193 billion from SNAP.
 That may not go down too well with those who voted for him.